NicoloCavalli95horses/KMS-web-testing/content/02 Literature/papers/testing enhancements/What All the PHUZZ Is About. A Coverage-guided Fuzzer for Finding Vulnerabilities in PHP Web Applications.md

 - **browser and crawler**: the process begins with obtaining endpoints that are to be fuzzed.
 We define an endpoint as a URL path, and request method with a specific set parameters (HTTP headers, query, body, and cookie parameters).
 We implement a crawling component to discover fuzzable endpoints automatically, with Playwright.
 Browser DevTools are used to capture and save all HTTP requests performed while interacting with the application
 - **HARgen**: this component generates configuration files for Phuzz from a given [[HAR file]], which is the output of the previous step.
 - **Composegen**: in order to orchestrate all components and their respective Docker containers to launch Phuzz with the desired configuration in a reproducible manner, we use the docker-compose extension
-- **Login script**: yo support fuzzing of endpoints that require authentication or authorization, a login script can be executed during Phuzz’ startup to obtain session cookies, which will be used in all subsequent fuzzing requests to the target
+- **Login script**: to support fuzzing of endpoints that require authentication or authorization, a login script can be executed during Phuzz startup to obtain session cookies, which will be used in all subsequent fuzzing requests to the target
 - **Fuzzer**: The Fuzzer component is the centerpiece of the Phuzz framework
 	- It takes the endpoints to be fuzzed from the loaded configuration files and generates test cases, which we call *candidates*
 	- The mutation-based candidate generation follows a basic [[energy-based algorithm]]